Botswana - Kujwana

 The rider weight limit is strictly 90kg in riding kit.
 Guests may be required to step on the scales.

-Between March and November the seven night safaris start on a Saturday or a Tuesday.
-It is also possible to do just the first five nights if you are short of time.
-Ten night safaris are possible for groups of four or more.
+The preferred arrival day for the seven night safaris (between March and November) is Saturday.
+It is also possible to do just the first five nights if you are short of time or ten nights if you prefer to stay longer.

 Sample Itinerary for Kujwana